top of page

 SUPPORT

 This is a full ban on pet brokers!!
-This bill would prohibit a broker from adopting, selling, or offering for sale a dog, cat, or rabbit.
-The bill would define a broker as a person or business that sells, arranges, negotiates, or processes, either in person or online, the sale of dogs, cats, or rabbits bred by another for profit and would include facilitating the transfer of those animals for profit.
+This bill prohibits a broker from adopting, selling, or offering for sale a dog, cat, or rabbit.
+The bill defines a broker as a person or business that sells, arranges, negotiates, or processes, either in person or online, the sale of dogs, cats, or rabbits bred by another for profit and includes facilitating the transfer of those animals for profit.

 Small Title